Image Source: chaofann/iStock.com

 It’s no secret that designers absolutely love the iPad.
 It enables them to take their creativity anywhere, allowing them more flexibility with how they go about a design project and when.
 However this is not the only element that makes the iPad such a great tool to have for web designers.
 There are numerous cool iPad apps that designers use almost on a daily basis.
 Today we are sharing 10 iPad apps that are great for web designers.

 This one is a no brainer.
 Every web designer uses Adobe Photoshop whether they use a MAC or a PC.
-Photoshop Touch is the iPad version of Photoshop.
+Photoshop Express is the iPad version of Photoshop.
 With it designers can create and edit images, build layered designs and more.
-They can also share their images on Facebook using Photoshop Touch.
+They can also share their images on Facebook using Photoshop Express.

 Choosing a great color combination is without a doubt the most challenging task for a web designer.
 It is mostly done by trial and error.
-Adobe Color Lava makes the task much easier by giving designers the capability to blend different colors ideas and schemes directly into the design draft.
+Palettes Pro makes the task much easier by giving designers the capability to blend different colors ideas and schemes directly into the design draft.

 3. Sketchbook Pro